propertybot/data-engineering/lambdas/Investment-Calculator-Docs.md

 with the input given below, and you should recieve the response.
 Postman is recommended for this testing.

+Give the input as raw json in the body.

+- Go to postman and select POST option and enter the url above.
+- Go to the `Body` catagory and select `raw` feild.
+- Enter the suitable Input and send the request.

 # Sample

 ## Input 01